 dismiss the appeal, provided that the Provincial Tribunal is satisfied that notice of the hearing was given; or

-adjourn the hearing of the appeal to such other date, time, and place or mode of communication as it may, in its absolute discretion, determine.
+adjourn the hearing of the appeal to such other date, time, and place or mode of communication as it may, in its discretion, determine.

 The Provincial Tribunal must give notice of any such dismissal or adjournment to the Appellant, the Reports Investigation Committee, and the Reporting Party.

-An appeal may be withdrawn only with the consent of the Provincial Tribunal.

-If, during the course of hearing an appeal, it becomes apparent to the Provincial Tribunal that the Appellant may be liable to disciplinary action under Canon IV.3 in relation to matters not the subject matter of the appeal, it may bring those matters to the attention of the Reports Administrator.
+If, during the course of hearing an appeal, it becomes apparent to the Provincial Tribunal that the Appellant may be subject to disciplinary action under Canon IV.3 regarding matters not considered in the appeal, it shall bring those matters to the attention of the Reports Administrator.

 Section 3 – Orders of the Provincial Tribunal